 Textile Engineering Program Head

-Ethiopian Institute of Textile & Fashion Technology
+Ethiopian Institute of Textile and Fashion Technology

 Bahir Dar University